gauxs/sysd/storage/how_to_choose_storage.md

      - For partitioning purposes, the hash function need not be cryptographically strong.
 Example: Cassandra and MongoDB use MD5, and Voldemort uses the FowlerNoll–Vo function
      - Many programming languages have simple hash functions built in (as they are used for hash tables), but they may not be suitable for partitioning: for example, in Java’s Object.hashCode() and Ruby’s Object#hash, the same key may have a different hash value in different processes
      - By using the hash of the key for partitioning we lose a nice property of key-range partitioning: the ability to do efficient range queries
          - In MongoDB, if you have enabled hash-based sharding mode, any range query has to be sent to all partitions.
 Range queries on the primary key are not supported by Riak, Couchbase, or Voldemort.
+         - Cassandra has compound primary key consisting of several columns.
+Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables.